hpc/charliecloud/doc/tutorial.rst

 into builder storage.
 We can then extract the image from builder storage to a directory and run it.

+Charliecloud supports arbitrary image builders.
+In this tutorial, we use :code:`ch-image`, which comes with Charliecloud, but you can also use others, e.g. Docker or Podman. :code:`ch-image` is a big deal because it is completely unprivileged.
+Other builders typically run as root or require setuid root helper programs; this raises a number of security questions.

 We’ll write a “Hello World” Python program and run it within a container we specify with a Dockerfile.
 Set up a directory to work in::